 Permanent Mold Chill Casting vs. Investment Casting

 Like sand casting, investment casting utilizes a disposable mold for production cycles.
 However, it uses wax to create the mold instead of sand, leading to slightly higher costs-per-unit than sand casting.
-The wax mold gives it relatively good dimensional accuracy — though not as good as permanent mold casting.
+The wax mold gives it good dimensional accuracy — but is much more expensive than permanent mold chill casting.

 The primary differences between these two outside of the mold casting process are the cost-per-unit, quality, and speed at which the parts are delivered.
-Investment casting often has lower costs when production is kept to small-to-medium sized runs.
-But, like sand casting, investment casting costs remain steady throughout each cycle.
-Permanent mold casting has higher initial tooling costs due to the permanent nature of the mold, but the labor and production costs are much lower than investment casting.
+Investment casting often has higher costs when production is kept to small-to-medium sized runs.

 - Permanent mold chill casting is more cost-effective for high-production runs.

-- Investment casting is more expensive than permanent mold casting.
+- Investment casting often has higher costs than permanent mold casting.